Parameters, Conditions, & Filters#

 make_example(interval)

-As you click and drag on the plot, you’ll find that your mouse creates a box that can be subsequently moved to change the selection.
+As you click and drag on the plot, your mouse creates a selection region that can be moved to change which data points are selected.

-example we can bind the interval to only the x-axis, and set it such that the
+For example, you can limit the selection to only the x-axis and set it so that

 interval_x = alt.selection_interval(encodings=['x'], empty=False)